Friday, November 28, 2014

 Ah, sunset.
 The end of another great day.

 The pale tones of dusk - mauve, light pink and pale orange – are shouldered aside by the setting sun.
-A blaze of deep orange, red and purple colour the western sky as another great day is coming to a close.
+A blaze of deep orange, red and purple colours the western sky as another great day is coming to a close.
 I pour two glasses of our favourite white wine and ask Lawrie to join me on the upper street-side deck for a sunset drink.

 Concrete pumper truck arrives